inet-framework/inet/showcases/visualizer/canvas/transportconnection/doc/index.rst

 --------------------

-The :ned:`TransportConnectionVisualizer` module (also part of :ned:`IntegratedVisualizer`) displays color-coded icons above the two endpoints of an active, established transport layer level connection.
+The :ned:`TransportConnectionVisualizer` module (also part of :ned:`IntegratedCanvasVisualizer`) displays color-coded icons above the two endpoints of an active, established transport layer level connection.
 The icons will appear when the connection is established and disappear when it is closed.
 Naturally, there can be multiple connections open at